shred/kaminari/case/README.md

 * If not done already, connect the ESP8266 to your computer and flash the _Kaminari_ firmware.
 * Solder wires to the LED board.
 Put the board on top of the LED holder, with the wires passing the hole.
 You can use a bit of glue if the LED board won't hold in its place properly.
 * Use two screws to carefully mount the AS3935 to the bottom of the LED board.
-Do not overtight the screws, to avoid damage to the board.
+Do not overtighten the screws, to avoid damage to the board.
 * Place the ESP8266 to the base plate, with the USB connector pointing outside, and the silver ESP8266 module pointing to the bottom.
 * Use wires to connect the AS3935 and the LED board to the ESP8266 board.
 You can solder the wires to the boards directly, but I recommend to use pin headers.
 Keep the wires as short as possible, as there is not much space in the pyramid, but of course long enough so it can be assembled later.
 * Check if the wiring is correct, then check again.